Will Retired Seniors Get a Check? Check Your State Stimulus

 Other states have issued surplus rebates or taxpayer refunds.
 For example:

-• Florida lawmakers proposed a $1,000 property tax rebate for 2025, though proposals may change before enactment.
+• Florida: Lawmakers proposed a $1,000 property tax rebate for 2025, though details may change before enactment.

 Social Security and Retirement Payments